 Buying in South Eola

 Buying in South Eola is different from buying in a suburban Orlando neighborhood.
-You are evaluating buildings, not just units.
+You're evaluating buildings, not just units.
 You need to understand reserves, assessments, HOA financials, rental restrictions, parking, insurance, and building management before you make an offer.

 A condo that looks perfect on paper can have serious financial issues hiding in the association documents.
-That is why it matters to work with a Realtor who actually reads those documents and knows what to look for.
+That's why it matters to work with a Realtor who actually reads those documents and knows what to look for.

 I review the financials, the rules, the restrictions, and the building history before my buyers commit.
 The last thing you want is to close on a condo and find out about a $20,000 special assessment two months later.